mxmlnkn/ratarmount/README.md

  - **Rar** as provided by [rarfile](https://github.com/markokr/rarfile) by Marko Kreen.
 See also the [RAR 5.0 archive format](https://www.rarlab.com/technote.htm).
  - **Zip** as provided by [zipfile](https://docs.python.org/3/library/zipfile.html), which is distributed with Python itself.
 See also the [ZIP File Format Specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT).
+ - **Many Others** as provided by [libarchive](https://github.com/libarchive/libarchive) via [python-libarchive-c](https://github.com/Changaco/python-libarchive-c).
+   Beware that libarchive has no performant random access to files and to file contents.
+   In order to seek or open a file, in general, it needs to be assumed that the archive has to be parsed from the beginning.
+   If you have a performance-critical use case for a format only supported via libarchive, then please open a feature request for a faster customized archive format implementation.

 # Table of Contents